olliw42/mLRS-docu/docs/PARAMETERS.md

 Frequency band.
 May not be selectable.

 #### RF Ortho ####
-Allows to constrain the used frequencies in the FHSS sequence, see [FHSS_SHAPING](FHSS_SHAPING.md).
-May not be available.
+For 2.4 GHz and 915 MHz FCC RF bands allows one to constrain the used frequencies in the FHSS sequence, see [FHSS_SHAPING](FHSS_SHAPING.md).
 Can be "off", "1/3", "2/3", "3/3".

 ## Tx Parameters ##